babynus/projeqtor/projeqtor/docs/user/RealWorkAllocation.rst

    Timesheet zone screen

-.. rubric:: 1- Selection timesheet
+.. rubric:: |one| Selection timesheet

 * Allows to select a timesheet for a resource and for a period.
 * More detail about selection timesheet, see : :ref:`selectionTimesheet-section`.

-.. rubric:: 2 - Show planned work
+.. rubric:: |two| Show planned work

 * Check this box to display the planned work.
 * Planned work is indicated over each input cell, on top left corner, in light blue color.